tschudin/tinyssb/src/poc-04/README.md

-Our goal is to let two peers agree on a shared dictionary, also called a symbol table: if such a shared table exists, any reference to a symbol can be replaced by a small integer value that represents to index into that table.
-One use case is to communicate feed-specific information, for example the highest available sequence number, which means that in prinicple 32 Bytes are needed to reference the feed and then some more bytes for an integer value.
+Our goal is to let two peers agree on a shared dictionary, also called a symbol table: if such a shared table exists, any reference to a symbol can be replaced by a small integer value that represents the index into that table.
+One use case is to communicate feed-specific information, for example the highest available sequence number, which means that in principle 32 Bytes are needed to reference the feed and then some more bytes for an integer value.
 Our goal is to bring the 34 to 36 uncompressed bytes down to three or five bytes, dependening on the number of symbols in the table and the length of the feeds.